pingcap/docs-cn/pd-control.md

     scheduler config balance-hot-region-scheduler set strict-picking-store true
     ```

 - `rank-formula-version` controls which scheduler algorithm version is used in hot Region scheduling.
 Value options are `v1` and `v2`.
-The default value is `v1`.
+The default value is `v2`.

     - The `v1` algorithm is the scheduler strategy used in TiDB v6.3.0 and earlier versions.
 This algorithm mainly focuses on reducing load difference between stores and avoids introducing side effects in the other dimension.
-    - The `v2` algorithm is an experimental scheduler strategy introduced in TiDB v6.3.0.
+    - The `v2` algorithm is an experimental scheduler strategy introduced in TiDB v6.3.0 and is in General Availability (GA) in TiDB v6.4.0.
 This algorithm mainly focuses on improving the rate of the equitability between stores and factors in few side effects.
 Compared with the `v1` algorithm with `strict-picking-store` being `true`, the `v2` algorithm pays more attention to the priority equalization of the first dimension.
 Compared with the `v1` algorithm with `strict-picking-store` being `false`, the `v2` algorithm considers the balance of the second dimension.
     - The `v1` algorithm with `strict-picking-store` being `true` is conservative and scheduling can only be generated when there is a store with a high load in both dimensions.
 In certain scenarios, it might be impossible to continue balancing due to dimensional conflicts.
 To achieve better balancing in the first dimension, it is necessary to set the `strict-picking-store` to `false`.
 The `v2` algorithm can achieve better balancing in both dimensions and reduce invalid scheduling.

-  > **Warning:**
-  >
-  > Setting `rank-formula-version` to `v2` is an experimental feature.
-It is not recommended that you use it for production environments.

   ```bash
   scheduler config balance-hot-region-scheduler set rank-formula-version v2